Beyond Shared Vocabulary: Increasing Representational Word Similarities across Languages for Multilingual Machine Translation: Reparameterization Framework

-For practicality, we choose English as the pivot and define transfer paths between English and other languages.
-Figure~\ref{fig:fig2} illustrates our equivalence graph $G$ for three languages.
-It is worth noting that, due to only English-centric alignments being extracted, the spaces not involving English are usually empty (such as German-Dutch).
-However, the knowledge transfer in zero-shot directions can also be handled through a multi-hop mechanism as described in Section~\ref{method}.
-E.g., words in Dutch will transfer information to English counterparts first and then further propagate to the German ones by a 2-hop mechanism.
+Figure~\ref{fig:fig2} illustrates our equivalence graph $G$ for two language pairs, i.e., EN-DE and EN-NL.
+It is worth noting that, due to only English-centric alignments being extracted, the spaces of non-English direction are usually empty (such as German-Dutch).

+For practicality, in this paper, we choose English as the pivot and define transfer paths based on alignments between English and other languages.
+It is worth mentioning that alternative approaches, like leveraging multilingual vocabulary~\citep{lample2018word} or multilingual colexification graphs~\citep{liu2023crosslingual}, could be used as well.